lunarmodules/ldoc/doc/doc.md

 This goes under the 'Topics' global section; the 'Contents' of this document is generated from the second-level (##) headings of the readme.

-Readme files are always processed with the current Markdown processor, but may also contain @\{} references back to the documentation and to example files.
+Readme files are always processed with the current Markdown processor, but may also contain `@{\ref}` references back to the documentation and to example files.
 Any symbols within backticks will be expanded as references, if possible.
-As with doc comments, a link to a standard Lua function like
-@\{os.execute} will work as well.
+As with doc comments, a link to a standard Lua function like `@{\os.execute}` will work as well.
 Any code sections will be pretty-printed as Lua, unless the first indented line is '@plain'.
 (See the source for this readme to see how it's used.)

 Another name for `readme` is `topics`, which is more descriptive.
 From LDoc 1.2,